jcmtallon/deep-focus-3/CONTRIBUTING.md

 - Open background page inspector.
 - Local storage won't show in the Application tab.
 Use instead a command like the following one in the Chrome console.

+## Working with Background scripts
+- In Chrome extensions, reload extension so changes in background are applied.
+Not necessary for changes in the client sides.

 ```js
 chrome.storage.local.get(function(result){console.log(result)})
 ```